vishykaranth/vishykaranth.github.io/contents/2020/SpringBoot/spring-boot.md

     - There’s a lot more to Spring Boot auto-configuration than embedded databases and JdbcTemplate.
     - There are several dozen ways that Spring Boot can take the burden of configuration off your hands,
         - including auto-configuration for the Java Persistence API (JPA), Thymeleaf templates, security, and Spring MVC.

+#### Using automatic configuration
+- Examples of Spring Boot auto-configuration might consider:
+    - Is Spring’s JdbcTemplate available on the classpath?
+        - If so and if there is a Data-Source bean, then auto-configure a JdbcTemplate bean.
+    - Is Thymeleaf on the classpath?
+        - If so, then configure a Thymeleaf template resolver, view resolver, and template engine.
+    - Is Spring Security on the classpath?
+        - If so, then configure a very basic web security setup.

 ### Starter Dependencies
 - It can be challenging to add dependencies to a project’s build.